ga-vlach/typetest/README.md

 A typing speed test written in Python.

 ## Usage
-No third party dependencies are needed just run `python typetest.py`.
+No third party dependencies are required just run `python typetest.py`.
 Hitting enter is required after typing each word.